drose99/tidy_dataset/README.md

 14) Recombined the columns of the final tiny dataset Variable created:  final
 15) Renamed the final dataset names to "Subject", "Activity", "Feature", "Dimension", "Mean", "StdDev" for clarity

+See Codebook.MD for additional description of source data, transformations and variables.